Alumni Fundraising Ideas

 - Alumni value recognition for their gifts

-Online Donation Campaigns
+Online Donation and Sales Campaigns

 An alumni association fundraising campaign can consist of contacting previous students by telephone or e-mail and sending a link to an online donation page.
 Often with a good explanation about the cause of the fundraiser and reasoning behind what their donation will support, alumni may be more willing to write a check or make an online donation than take the time to attend a fundraising event.
 University alumni associations have been successful launching an Annual Fund.
 A program such as this allows alumni to sign up for continual yearly donations.
 An annual fund allows University alumni to feel dedication for continuing to support the school without having to choose which fundraising initiative to invest in or attend fundraising events (if they happen to be too busy or live far away).